neilexfafet/asap-roadworthys-poc-api/README.md

 While this POC successfully demonstrates the core concept, several areas could be improved for a production-ready application:

+*   **Database Migrations and Seeders**: Implement more dynamic database schema handling and seeders for better approach
 *   **Robust Error Handling**: Implement a more comprehensive error handling and logging strategy to better diagnose issues in a live environment.
 *   **Input Validation**: Add strict input validation for all API endpoints to ensure data integrity and improve security.
 *   **Comprehensive Testing**: Develop a full suite of unit, integration, and end-to-end tests to ensure the API is reliable and bug-free.